 - Do regular physical activity.

-- And avoid the use of harmful substances as alcohol.
+- And avoid the use of harmful substances such as alcohol.

-Additionally, pharmacological treatment of high blood lipids, hypertension, and diabetes is also necessary for reducing the risk of cardiovascular diseases or prevent heart attacks.
+Additionally, pharmacological treatment of high blood lipids, hypertension, and diabetes is also necessary for reducing the risk of cardiovascular diseases or preventing heart attacks.

 Another key point is health policies that can create a conducive environment for letting people make healthy choices are essential.
 These policies can help to motivate people to adopt and sustain healthy behavior.